A Sunday Afternoon on the Island of La Grande Jatte: Background

 Georges Seurat painted A Sunday Afternoon between May 1884 and March 1885, and from October 1885 to May 1886, focusing meticulously on the landscape of the park and concentrating on issues of colour, light, and form.
 The painting is approximately 2 × 3 m in size.
 Seurat completed numerous preliminary drawings and oil sketches before completing his masterpiece.
 One complete painting, the study featured to the right, measures 27 3/4 x 41 in.
-(70.5 x 104.1 cm) and is on display in the Metropolitan Museum.
+(70.5 x 104.1 cm) and is on display in the Metropolitan Museum of Art.

 Inspired by optical effects and perception inherent in the color theories of Michel Eugène Chevreul, Ogden Rood and others, Seurat adapted this scientific research to his painting.
 Seurat contrasted miniature dots or small brushstrokes of colors that when unified optically in the human eye were perceived as a single shade or hue.
 He believed that this form of painting, called Divisionism at the time (a term he preferred) but now known as Pointillism, would make the colors more brilliant and powerful than standard brushstrokes.
 The use of dots of almost uniform size came in the second year of his work on the painting, 1885–86.
-To make the experience of the painting even more vivid, he surrounded it with a frame of painted dots, which in turn he enclosed with a pure white, wooden frame, which is how the painting is exhibited today at the Art Institute of Chicago.

 The Island of la Grande Jatte is located at the very gates of Paris, lying in the Seine between Neuilly and Levallois-Perret, a short distance from where La Défense business district currently stands.
-Although for many years it was an industrial site, it is today the site of a public garden and a housing development.
+Although for many years it was an industrial site, it has become the site of a public garden and a housing development.
 When Seurat began the painting in 1884, the island was a bucolic retreat far from the urban center.

 The painting was first exhibited at the eighth (and last) Impressionist exhibition in May 1886, then in August 1886, dominating the second Salon of the Société des Artistes Indépendants, of which Seurat had been a founder in 1884.
 Seurat was extremely disciplined, always serious, and private to the point of secretiveness—for the most part, steering his own steady course.
-As a painter, he wanted to make a difference in the history of art and with La Grande Jatte, Seurat was immediately acknowledged as the leader of a new and rebellious form of Impressionism called Neo-Impressionism.
+As a painter, he wanted to make a difference in the history of art.
+With La Grande Jatte, Seurat was immediately acknowledged as the leader of a new and rebellious form of Impressionism called Neo-Impressionism.

+La Grande Jatte was originally exhibited with a white frame, an unusual choice that reflected Seurat's embodying of new approaches.
+To make the experience of the painting even more vivid, in 1889 Seurat stretched the canvas, and at the painting's edge, surrounded it with a border of painted dots.
+In this way, the viewer would see a transition between the painting proper and the frame.
+The original exhibition frame at this point was likely abandoned, and Seurat died before a new outer frame could be constructed.